-Note that medical insurance premiums paid directly to the insurance carrier on your behalf by the University are not considered taxable income, whereas premiums paid by individuals are paid with after-tax dollars.
-Thus the actual additional cost of healthcare coverage after retirement could be substantial, since it will include the premium that you will be required to pay to the insurance carrier as well as the cost of Medicare Part B, neither of which can be sheltered.
+Note that medical insurance contributions that were deducted from your pay by the University were excluded from taxable income, whereas premiums paid by individuals are paid with after-tax dollars.
+Thus, the actual additional cost of healthcare coverage after retirement could be substantial, since it will include the cost of Medicare Parts B and D as well as the premium that you will be required to pay for your Medicare-supplemental insurance, none of which can be sheltered.